The Big Heat (album): Recording

 Ridgway said of the album, "I wanted to bring a lot of influences to the surface.
 In Voodoo, we would take the influences and hide them.
 I wanted to move along and be able to do a jazz song.
 My heroes are people like Miles Davis who go through different musical stages and don't get stagnant."
+He opted to solicit the assistance of outside producers, including Joe Chiccarelli and Mitchell Froom.
+Discussing his decision, Ridgway expressed his belief that self-producing would have presented some difficulties, although he ultimately believed that he could have provided more creative input on the production choices.

 Reception

+Billboard wrote that the album combines "modern electronic instrumentation with a sly array of offbeat timbres, from banjo to trombone, that set Ridgway's vision apart."
 Spin said, "A man of few words, he makes every line count for something — either an image that evokes a scene or a line of dialogue that evokes a character.
 His decision to build and record in his own studio has paid off with a well-balanced sound that has lots of space for odd acoustic instruments to dart in and out of his synth-based arrangements."